Leaking Swimming Pools – Pool Liner Leaks and Beyond

 Depending on the age of your liner and the location and ease of access to the leak, it may be possible to repair your liner with a patch kit.
 If the damage is too severe, you may have to look at purchasing a replacement liner.

-If you need a new pool liner, check out our collection of unique, colorful vinyl liners you and your family will love.
+If you need a new swimming pool liner, check out our collection of unique, colorful vinyl liners you and your family will love.

 Just like with your liner, damage to other pool equipment can occur during routine maintenance or everyday use.
 To check for leaks in your plumbing equipment, let the water leak out until it reaches the bottom of the skimmer box and/or the return jet.
 If the water level stops at any of these points, the problem likely lies there.